samirelanduk/atomium/docs/source/overview.rst

 ~~~~~~~~~~~~~~~~~~~

 Many PDB files also contain non-macromolecular objects, such as ligands, and
 solvent molecules.
-In molecuPy, these are represented as Small Molecule objects.
+In molecuPy, these are represented as
+:py:class:`.PdbSmallMolecule` objects.

 There's not a great deal to be said about small molecules.
 They are atomic
 structures, so you can get their mass, get atoms by name/ID etc.